rotki/rotki/docs/usage_guide.rst

 If you want to restore an account using premium sync during the account creation, then you can **Enable premium**, and insert your **API Key** and the **secret** here.

-For a completely new account it is suggest to add your premium API key and secret using :ref:`set-up-rotki-premium` after login in with the new account.
+For a completely new account it is suggested to add your premium API key and secret using :ref:`set-up-rotki-premium` after logging in with the new account.

 .. image:: images/rotki_create_account.png
    :alt: Creating a new account